damien-dupre/dcu-r-tutorials/slides/slide_01_01.md

 ---

-# What are R and RStudio?
+# What is R and RStudio?

 R is a real programming language and has become one of the most popular programming languages for statistical analysis and “data science”.
 Unlike general-purpose programming languages such as Python or Java, R is purpose-built for statistics.
 That doesn’t mean that you can’t do more general things with it, but the place where it really shines is in data analysis and statistics.

-R is usually used via RStudio and first time users often confuse the two.
+R is usually used via RStudio and first-time users often confuse the two.
 At its simplest, **R is like a car’s engine** while **RStudio is like a car’s dashboard**.

 R: The engine |  RStudio: The dashboard :------------:|:------------------------: